redpanda-data/connect/website/docs/guides/bloblang/about.md

 ### Metadata

-Benthos messages contain metadata that is separate from the main payload, in Bloblang you can query and modify the metadata of messages with the `meta` assignment keyword and query function:
+Benthos messages contain metadata that is separate from the main payload, in Bloblang you can modify the metadata of the resulting message with the `meta` assignment keyword, and you can query the metadata of the input message with the [`meta` function][blobl.functions.meta]:

 ```coffee
 # Delete all existing metadata